 6. Pass/Fail: Students choosing to take a class as pass/fail must submit a Pass/No Pass Approval (pdf) form to the University Registrar's Office within the first 10 days of class.
 Forms should be delivered to The HUB, Warner Hall, A12 (basement/lower level).

-- Questions about Blackboard should be directed to the Office of Technical Education at 412-268-5503.
-The student may also want to inform the professor and request that they be manually enrolled on the course Blackboard site.
+- Questions about Canvas should be directed to the Office of Technical Education at 412-268-5503.
+The student may also want to inform the professor and request that they be manually enrolled on the course Canvas site.

 8. A building access card may be issued for those who need access to a specific academic building that requires card access.
 Students may direct all building access card questions to The HUB.